Marcus Semien Player Props: Rangers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 13th in MLB.
+- The Pirates pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the seventh-ranked team ERA across all MLB pitching staffs (3.76).
+- The Pirates' 3.81 team ERA ranks seventh among all league pitching staffs.

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (43 total, 0.9 per game).
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (44 total, 0.9 per game).

-- The left-hander last appeared on Wednesday against the Detroit Tigers, when he threw six scoreless innings while giving up one hit.
+- The right-hander's last appearance came on Friday against the Arizona Diamondbacks, when he threw six innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.